-The gift supports the mission of the Morrisette Institute for Entrepreneurship, the engine and champion of entrepreneurship at Western, powered by the Ivey Business School.
+The gift supports the mission of the Morrissette Institute for Entrepreneurship, Powered by Ivey, the engine and champion of entrepreneurship at Western.
 The funding will be used to support a new undergraduate student award program, as well as fund innovative programming and Western’s new Entrepreneurship and Innovation Building.

 “This is a very generous and important gift for entrepreneurship at Western,” said Sharon Hodgson, dean of Ivey Business School.
 “Paul has a long and enduring relationship with Ivey and Western, which began more than 40 years ago when he came here to earn his MBA.
 This inspiring gift clearly demonstrates Paul’s belief in the power of entrepreneurial dreams.”

 The Sabourin Family Foundation Founders Award will be awarded annually to full-time undergraduate students in their second year of any degree program, based on their academic achievement, potential and demonstrated engagement with entrepreneurship activities at Western.

 “These awards will deepen those students’ entrepreneurial journeys with additional programming and mentorship,” said Eric Morse, special advisor to the president and director of Morrissette Entrepreneurship.
 “They will also have the opportunity to take leadership positions within the Western Entrepreneurship ecosystem and contribute to their peers’ entrepreneurial experience.”